 More options are always better, and you can get almost anything from Amazon.
 There’s absolutely nothing negative in this announcement but I don’t see this as how cardmembers should use their rewards and the value proposition here is competitive with others offering to allow points redemption for Amazon spend.

-And coming on the heels of this week’s announcement that all Capital One cardmembers have access to special restaurant reservations through OpenTable it’s great to see another add-on by Capital One — over the last couple of years they’ve done more than any other issuer, I think, to try new things and add new benefits to their cards (with some being more valuable than others, of course).
+Coming on the heels of this week’s announcement that all Capital One cardmembers have access to special restaurant reservations through OpenTable it’s great to see another add-on by Capital One — over the last couple of years they’ve done more than any other issuer, I think, to try new things and add new benefits to their cards (with some being more valuable than others, of course).